DeFi Kingdoms Crystal (CRYSTAL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DeFi Kingdoms Crystal Historical Price

-According to the latest data gathered on DeFi Kingdoms Crystal live price page, the current price of DeFi Kingdoms Crystal is 0.00637134USD.
-The circulating supply of DeFi Kingdoms Crystal(CRYSTAL) is 150.92M CRYSTAL , giving it a market capitalization of $961.54K.
+According to the latest data gathered on DeFi Kingdoms Crystal live price page, the current price of DeFi Kingdoms Crystal is 0.0064264USD.
+The circulating supply of DeFi Kingdoms Crystal(CRYSTAL) is 150.80M CRYSTAL , giving it a market capitalization of $968.89K.

 The DeFi Kingdoms Crystal Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CRYSTAL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.